thelmagali/bowling-app/README.md

   <code>java -jar target/bowling-app.jar sample-input</code>

 ## Input
 Each line of the input file should represent a chance.
-The information provided for each chance is the name of the player and the number of pitfalls.
+The information provided for each chance is the name of the player and the number of pinfalls.
 See this [file](https://github.com/thelmagali/bowling-app/blob/master/src/main/resources/sample-input).